Radar Signal Processing over Network#

 Contribution metric: Level 2 - Trusted

-The Network Radar Pipeline demonstrates signal processing on data streamed via packets over a network.
-It showcases the use of both the Advanced Network Operator and Basic Network Operator to send or receive data, combined with the signal processing operators implemented in the Simple Radar Pipeline application.
+The Network Radar application demonstrates signal processing on data streamed via packets over a network.
+It uses DAQIRI to send or receive data, combined with the signal processing operators implemented in the Simple Radar Pipeline application.

-Using the GPUDirect capabilities afforded by the Advanced Network Operator, this pipeline has been tested up to 100 Gbps (Tx/Rx) using a ConnectX-7 NIC and A30 GPU.
+Using DAQIRI's GPUDirect-capable raw packet path, this pipeline has been tested up to 100 Gbps (Tx/Rx) using a ConnectX-7 NIC and A30 GPU.

 The motivation for building this application is to demonstrate how data arrays can be assembled from packet data in real-time for low-latency, high-throughput sensor processing applications.
-The main components of this work are defining a message format and writing code connecting the network operators to the signal processing operators.
+The main components of this work are defining a message format and writing code connecting DAQIRI packet bursts to the signal processing operators.

-See the README for the Advanced Network Operator for requirements and system tuning needed to enable high-throughput GPUDirect capabilities.
+See DAQIRI documentation for requirements and system tuning needed to enable high-throughput GPUDirect capabilities.

 Note: Dockerfile should be cross-compatible, but has only been tested on x86.
 Needs to be edited if different versions / architectures are required.